 Are you looking for fun tourist attractions on Oahu?
 Below you’ll get the run down on how to visit the Dole Pineapple Plantation in Hawaii!

 The Dole Plantation is one stop on Oahu you must make with your family for maximum fun and educational entertainment.
 You must see it at least once!

 From the delicious Dole Whip ice cream to the intricate pineapple garden maze and train tour, there is something for everyone to enjoy!
-The Dole pineapple farm is great for families and those who will love to learn more about Hawaii.
+The Dole pineapple farm is great for families and those who would love to learn more about Hawaii.

 Keep scrolling to find out how to visit the Dole Pineapple Plantation in Hawaii and my top tips for maximizing your trip.